Stick crafts and activities for kids

 Named the ‘world’s oldest toy’ by the National Toy Hall of Fame, the humble stick has been entertaining children for generations.
 From Poohsticks to journey sticks and bird nests to wind chimes, the play possibilities are endless.

-We’ve gathered together some of our favourite stick crafts and activities to try with your family on your next woodland adventure.
+We’ve gathered together some of our favourite stick crafts and activities to try with your family.
 Have fun!

 This is a great activity the whole family can join in with.
 Use fallen branches and sticks to build a den in the woods – it makes an ideal hideout to watch wildlife, plus you can shelter inside it if it starts to rain.
 Discover our top tips in our den building blog.